 That is card art that looks to me to be too on-the-nose to have been faked.
 And check out the planned action feature: Super Spark Action.
 Which I can only extrapolate, based on other 1980s and early 1990s toys, Havok probably would have had a slightly wider-than-usual torso, and some sort of lever that, as you pressed down, would strike a flint that would create “cold sparks” that emitted from a gap in his chest?
 You know, EXACTLY LIKE the Magneto figure from that exact same line.

 Which is too bad.
-I would have much preferred if one of the THREE WOLVERINE TOYS just got pushed back to the next release, but Wolverine toys are always going to sell, so of course they’ll make a lot of him.
+I would have much preferred if one of the THREE WOLVERINE TOYS just got pushed back to the next wave released, but Wolverine toys are always going to sell, so of course they’ll make a lot of him.

 But what about Havok?